lmichael107/CogSci18_HTC/_episodes/01-firsthtc.md

 {: .language-bash}

 Now, let's create a basic shell script as the executable that each job should run.
-Use the `nano` text editor to create an empty file called `simple-job.sh`:
+Use the `nano` text editor to create an empty file called `simple.sh`:

 ~~~
-$ nano simple-job.sh
+$ nano simple.sh
 ~~~
 {: .language-bash}